RekerLab/ActiveDelta/Results/README.md

 #### AL_Exploitative_Random_1, AL_Exploitative_Random_2, & AL_Exploitative_Random_3
 * Provides results for 3 repeats of random molecule selection for 200 iterations starting from 2 random molecules.

+#### Plotting
+* Contains results from first repeat of active learning with SMILES, true value, predicted value, and iteration result was added.